jarviscanada/jarvis_data_eng_RichardPolisuk/linux_sql/README.md

 Some improvements for this project include:

-- The current scripts do not do any error checking if the data is not able to be added to the database.
+- The current scripts do not perform any error checking if the data is not able to be added to the database.
 This can be if there is an error or if the database is down for any reason.
-A solution will need to be designed to store the information locally when the database is not able to receive the script information.
+A solution will need to be designed to store the information locally when the database is not able to receive the script information and later add it to the database.

-- The current script does not allow the host information to be updated if any change occurs such as hardware changes or virtual machine changes.
+- The current host_info script does not allow the host information to be updated if any change occurs such as hardware changes or virtual machine changes.
 The script needs to be updated to replace the existing information with the new information.

 - The current solution stores the information forever.
 There needs to be a mechanism to archive and delete older information from the database.